Brenda Feigen: Personal life

 Feigen married Marc Fasteau in 1968.
 In 1974, the couple had a child, Alexis, who went on to graduate from UC Berkeley.
 In 1987, Fasteau and Feigen divorced.
 In 1990, she met her current partner, Joanne Parrent.
 They married in California in 2008, during the brief window of legal opportunity before Proposition 8 (temporarily) ended same-sex marriage in California.
 Feigen currently resides in California.

+In popular culture

+In the 2020 television mini-series Mrs. America she is portrayed by Ari Graynor.